SwiftInject/.github/profile/README.md

 Projects may be made **public** in the future, depending on the decisions we may take.

-Projects made **private** are still a work in project, or contain vital files for different automated processes that aren't meant for public use.
+Projects made **private** are still a work in progress, or contain vital files for different automated processes that aren't meant for public use.

 # License